armory/documentation/_spinnaker/artifact_promotion.md

 You should now configure the expected artifacts for your pipeline and specify how your pipeline should be triggered.
-In our example we have specified a manifest (stored in our Github repo) as our artifact and set our pipeline to tirgger automatically when changes to our manifest are detected.
+In our example we have specified a manifest (stored in our Github repo) as our artifact and set our pipeline to trigger automatically when changes to our manifest are detected.

 ![Artifact and Trigger](https://cl.ly/2807a66af53c/Image%2525202018-10-23%252520at%2525202.18.14%252520PM.png)

 Next, click `Add stage`.
 Provide your new stage a descriptive name -- we have chosen `Deploy to Staging` as ours.
-In order to deply our artifact, we choose `Deploy (Manifest)` as our *stage type* and specify `Artifact` as our `Manifest Source`.
+In order to deply our artifact, we choose `Deploy (Manifest)` as our *Stage Type* and specify `Artifact` as our *Manifest Source*.
 Finally, we select our arfifact from the `Expected Artifact` dropdown.

 ![Deploy (Manifest)](https://cl.ly/436328d30322/Image%2525202018-10-23%252520at%2525202.26.14%252520PM.png)